pouriavj/pouriavj/README.md

 - 🌱 Currently learning **Back-End packages to become full-stack web developer**
 - 💡 Love exploring new technologies and frameworks
 - 🤝 Open to collaborate on **interesting open-source projects**
+- 🖨️ Experienced in **building 3D printers of different specifications**, including large-scale printers with **multi-material and multi-color capability**

 ---